Two firefighters killed battling cargo ship fire at New Jersey port | Law-Order

 Two firefighters killed battling cargo ship fire at New Jersey port

-Two New Jersey firefighters were killed after they became trapped while battling a blaze on a cargo ship docked at Port Newark, officials said on Thursday, and TV footage showed some smoke continuing to billow from the vessel.
-The ship was carrying about 5,000 motor vehicles, and the fire broke out late on Wednesday in multiple cars on its upper floors, Newark Mayor Ras Baraka said.
+Two New Jersey firefighters were killed while battling an intense blaze on a cargo ship docked at Port Newark, officials said on Thursday, and TV footage showed some smoke continuing to billow from the vessel.
+The Italian ship named Grande Costa d’Avorio was carrying new and used vehicles when a fire broke out on its 10th deck at about 10:30 p.m.
+EST (0330 GMT) on Wednesday, vessel operator Grimaldi Deep Sea said in a statement.

-Two New Jersey firefighters were killed after they became trapped while battling a blaze on a cargo ship docked at Port Newark, officials said on Thursday, and TV footage showed some smoke continuing to billow from the vessel.
+Two New Jersey firefighters were killed while battling an intense blaze on a cargo ship docked at Port Newark, officials said on Thursday, and TV footage showed some smoke continuing to billow from the vessel.

-The ship was carrying about 5,000 motor vehicles, and the fire broke out late on Wednesday in multiple cars on its upper floors, Newark Mayor Ras Baraka said.
-"It's a very huge structure that these guys had to breach," Baraka told reporters at the port.
-Rescuers from fire service companies across New Jersey came to help look for two Newark firefighters "who unfortunately did not make it."
+The Italian ship named Grande Costa d'Avorio was carrying new and used vehicles when a fire broke out on its 10th deck at about 10:30 p.m.
+EST (0330 GMT) on Wednesday, vessel operator Grimaldi Deep Sea said in a statement.
+Firefighters with the Newark Fire Department responded to the fire that quickly spread to the 11th and 12th levels of the ship, Newark Fire Chief Rufus Jackson told reporters.

+Firefighters attacked the fire but were pushed back by the intense heat, he said.
+"Two firefighters were lost while backing out.
+Searches were initially made to recover the two firefighters and we were unable to do so," he said, adding that numerous rescue crews were called to the scene.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)